 If you think you are having a severe allergic reaction, call 911 or go to the nearest hospital.

-After you are fully vaccinated, you can do most activities without wearing a mask or physical distancing.
+After you are fully vaccinated, you can do many activities without wearing a mask or physical distancing.
+Outdoor activities are generally safer.

 The COVID-19 vaccines that are available in the U.S. were shown to be safe through clinical trials.
 These trials involved testing the vaccine on tens of thousands of volunteers.
 The process was monitored closely by the FDA and other organizations.